CosmoLike/cocoa/README.md

     If you need to use a different port than `8080`, adjust the flag `-p 8080:8888` in the `docker run` command accordingly.

-- :interrobang: **FAQ: How to manipulate files on the host computer from within the Docker container?**
+- :interrobang: **FAQ: How do we manipulate files on the host computer from within the Docker container?**

     The flag `-v $(pwd):/home/whovian/host/` in the `docker run` command ensures that files on the host computer have been mounted to the directory `/home/whovian/host/`.
 Files within the folder where the Docker container was initialized are accessible at `/home/Whovian/host/`.
 Users should work inside this directory to avoid losing work in case the docker image needs to be deleted. **Be careful:** Do not run the Docker container on a general folder (like the home directory); this would provide too much access to the Docker via `/home/whovian/host/`.
 Accidents happen, especially when dealing with dangerous bash commands such as `rm` (deletion).

-- :interrobang: **FAQ: How to run the docker container on a remote server?**
+- :interrobang: **FAQ: How do we run the docker container on a remote server?**

     Below, we assume the user runs the container in a server with the URL `your_sever.com`.
 We also presume the server can be accessed via SSH protocol.
 On your local PC/laptop, type: